The university offer has come, enrolment is completed, now there’s just one thing left to decide – is your teenager moving out of home?

 When is the right time for your teen to move out of home?

-Only you and your teen can decide when is the ‘right’ time to leave the nest.
-They may feel ready now and want to move out of home as soon as possible, or they may feel reluctant to make this big change just yet.
-We hope discussing all of the above factors has shed some light on the practicalities involved with moving for uni.
+Only you and your teen can decide when is the ‘right’ time for moving out of home to study at university.
+They may feel ready now and want to move out as soon as possible, or they may feel reluctant to make this big change just yet.
+We hope discussing all of the above factors has shed some light on the practicalities involved with moving out for uni.

 Your teenager moving out of home is a big step.
 Remember to be kind to yourself and to them while making the decision.
 Milestones like this take careful consideration, and talking openly about it together will make the process smoother.